jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 ### Do your best on math and reading placement exams

 Almost all colleges have the option to take a placement exam.
-[When you go back to school, make sure take advantage of this.](https://collegeforadults.org/applying-to-college/placement-tests/){: target="_blank" rel="noopener noreferrer"}
+[When you go back to school, make sure to take advantage of this.](https://collegeforadults.org/applying-to-college/placement-tests/){: target="_blank" rel="noopener noreferrer"}

 Most kids gloss over these, but as an adult student, you need to take these exams seriously.